How does one earn forgiveness/atone for sinning?

 confessing the sin

 correcting the sin however possible (for example, if one stole an object, the stolen item must be returned or if one slanders another, the slanderer must ask the injured party for forgiveness);

 remembering the sin for the rest of one’s life;

 refraining from committing the same sin if the opportunity presents itself again;

 teaching others not to sin.

-Adapted by RK from: Wikipedia contributors.
-"Repentance in Judaism."
+This section adapted from “Repentance in Judaism.”
 Wikipedia, The Free Encyclopedia.
-Wikipedia, The Free Encyclopedia, 19 Jun.
-2015.
-Web.
 28 Jun.
 2015

 Should We Forgive the Nazis?
 The Jewish Response to The Sunflower’s Moral Dilemma.
 By Mendel Kalmenson